irombie/inclusive-fl/README.md

 * ```--verbose:```  Detailed log outputs.
 Activated by default, set to 0 to deactivate.
 * ```--seed:```     Random Seed.
 Default set to 1.

 #### Federated Parameters
 * ```--iid:```      Distribution of data amongst users.
 Default set to IID.
 Set to 0 for non-IID.
 * ```--num_users:```Number of users.
 Default is 100.
 * ```--frac:```     Fraction of users to be used for federated updates.
 Default is 0.1.
 * ```--local_ep:``` Number of local training epochs in each user.
 Default is 10.
 * ```--local_bs:``` Batch size of local updates in each user.
 Default is 10.
-* ```--unequal:```  Used in non-iid setting.
+* ```--unequal:```  Used in non-iid setting (--iid must be set to 0).
 Option to split the data amongst users equally or unequally.
 Default set to 0 for equal splits.
 Set to 1 for unequal splits.
+* ```--dist_noniid:```  Used in non-iid setting (--iid must be set to 0).
+Option to assign each user proportion of each class samples according to Dirichlet distribution.
+Default set to 0 to omit this option.
+Set to 1 to select this option.
+Option to be selected concurrent non-IID option of unequal splits must be set to 0 (--unequal=0).

 ## Further Readings
 ### Papers: